 Architect Betty Ng's Design Process Isn't For Everyone

-She may only be in her mid-30s, but Generation T lister Betty Ng has already had a career the envy of most architects twice her age.
+She may only be in her mid-30s, but Generation T honouree Betty Ng has already had a career the envy of most architects twice her age.
 With degrees from Cornell and Harvard, the Hong Konger has worked for two of the world’s most respected architecture firms in Herzog & de Meuron and OMA respectively.

 At OMA, Ng first worked under then partner Joshua Prince-Ramus before spending the majority of her seven years at the Netherlands-based firm under controversial figure and reluctant ‘starchitect’ Rem Koolhaas, who became her mentor.